TonyRaccoon/PartArranger/readme.txt

 WindowHeight: saved window height
 WindowLocked: whether the window is currently locked
 WindowShown: whether the window is currently shown
+HidePlugin: if true, hides the plugin entirely and only applies sorting
 UseBlizzyToolbar: if true, adds a button to Blizzy's Toolbar instead of KSP's default toolbar if available Everything else: a sorted list of every part